clulab/concept-to-indicator-mappings/README.md

     - Global_food_security_index
 ```

-Please use underscores in lieu of spaces.
+**Note**: Please use underscores in lieu of spaces.

 # Extensions

-It is possible that we may need to extend this format to be useful for modelers, perhaps with links to data sources, etc.
+It is possible that we may need to extend this format to be useful for modelers,
-We enthusiastically welcome suggestions from you all!
+perhaps with links to data sources, etc.  We enthusiastically welcome
+suggestions!

 # Contributing